terrible-python-coder/guides/migrate-Immich.md

 * `ls -l`, etc.. etc..

 ## Step 4 - note the existing install config
-* Grab the Database Password: from the truenas app configuration page
+* Grab the Database Password: from the truenas app configuration page (I don't know if this is essential - but didn't want to risk it)
-* Grab the Redis Password: from the truenas app configuration page
+* Grab the Redis Password: from the truenas app configuration page (I don't know if this is essential - but didn't want to risk it)

 ## Step 5 - Install Immich (again!)
 * On TrueNAS: